-Primrose Schools® is working hard to help lift some of the pressure from parents’ shoulders.
-In addition to following stringent health and safety protocols to prevent the transmission of COVID-19, Primrose Schools is focused on the many aspects of child development that overworked parents can’t fully address alone.
+Primrose Schools® is here to helps lift some of the pressure from parents’ shoulders.
+In Primrose schools, teachers are focused on the many aspects of child development that overworked parents can’t fully address alone.

 “Children thrive when they are in a predictable environment.
-And the environment in a Primrose school is consistent,” says Dr. Lauren Starnes, vice president of early childhood education, research and development for Primrose Schools.
+And the environment in a Primrose school is consistent,” says Dr. Maria Shaheen, senior director of early childhood education for Primrose Schools.
 “There’s an established routine.
 It gives children a sense of security and confidence.
 While the world around the child may be changing, Primrose has not faltered and is a source of comfort for the developing child.”

 Read on to learn how Primrose Schools fosters child development every day.

-Any parent of a little one can tell you that you could spend all day following a small child around the house while he or she investigates, touches and moves objects.
+Any parent of a little one can tell you that you could spend all day following a small child around the house while they investigate, touch and move objects.
 Primrose helps fulfill this need to move and explore with classrooms designed with children’s safety and learning in mind.

 Children at Primrose schools move their bodies throughout the day, both indoors and outdoors, building a sense of balance and body control.
 The Thumbs Up!® program focuses on guiding physical development and motor skills for the active child in a safe, developmentally appropriate and holistic way.

 At Primrose, the Balanced Learning® curriculum lays the foundation for math, literacy and scientific thinking skills.
-Children learn through curiosity and asking questions; teachers don’t always give an immediate answer, in order to inspire problem-solving.
+Children learn through curiosity and asking questions; teachers don’t always give an immediate answer, in order to inspire problem solving and critical thinking.

-“Children are encouraged to make their own discoveries,” Starnes says.
+“Children are encouraged to make their own discoveries,” Shaheen says.

 “The child’s play leads the learning,” she says.
 “When a teacher allows for curiosity to drive learning, it leads to more complex play and deeper questions.”

-A big part of a young child’s development is simply being around other children, Starnes says.
+A big part of a young child’s development is simply being around other children, Shaheen says.

 “What a child learns from his or her peers is different from what a child learns from an adult,” she says.

-Emotion vocabulary allows children to express themselves with words rather than behaviors such as hitting or having a tantrum, Starnes says.
+Emotion vocabulary allows children to express themselves with words rather than behaviors such as hitting or having a tantrum, Shaheen says.

-At Primrose Schools, even very young children are given the opportunity to have a positive impact on the world around them.
-Teachers use the Primrose Friends puppets to teach character traits such as honesty, cooperation and respect for others.
+At Primrose schools, even very young children are given the opportunity to have a positive impact on the world around them.
+Teachers use the Primrose Friends puppets to help teach character traits such as honesty, cooperation and respect for others.

-As early as the toddler classroom, teachers introduce the concepts of service learning and giving without expectation, Starnes says.
+Teachers introduce the concepts of service learning and giving without expectation, Shaheen says.
 For a toddler, that might mean giving a classmate a teddy bear to cuddle because she is sad.
 Preschoolers might write letters or draw pictures for residents of a senior center.
 Children help collect nonperishables for an annual Caring and Giving Food Drive and help to tend school gardens that grow flowers and vegetables.

-“Service learning is a lofty concept for a child, but we instill this early,” Starnes says.
+“Service learning is a lofty concept for a child, but we instill this early,” Shaheen says.
 “Children learn that giving to others is fulfilling in and of itself.”